andrezeitz/muscle-gym-milestone-1/README.md

 ### Website owner business goals

-* Increase in the number of customers
+* Increase the number of customers
 * Promote the business
 * Make it easy for customers to keep in contact with the business
-* Update schedule for classes
+* Display types of classes
 * Show the location of the gym and opening hours

 ### User goals

 * Find the location of the gym
 * Find what type of classes are offered
-* See what people work as personal trainers
+* Be introduce to the profile of the personal trainers
-* See price for classes and gym
+* View the membership prices

 ## User Experience

 ### Target Audience
-* People that is looking for a gym
+* People that are looking to join a gym
-* People that have high expectations on gym equipment
+* People that is looking for a good gym experience
 * Groups of people looking for a place to train together
-* People that is looking to train with an experience personal trainer
+* People that is looking to train with an experienced personal trainer

 ### User Requirements and Expectations
 * Links and functions that always work
 * A simple navigation system
-* Easily and quick to find relevant information
+* Relevant information is easy and quick to find
-* Good presentation and a visually appealing design regardless of screen size
+* Presentation is visually appealing on all screen sizes
-* Easy to contact the business
+* Contact the business easily

 ### User Stories

-* As a new user can easy navigate the website
+* New user can easy navigate the website
-* As a new user it's easy to find find promotion deals
+* New user can find promotional membership deals easily
-* As a new user I can easy find personal trainer and classes information
+* New user can easily find personal trainer and classes information
-* As a new user I can see where the gym is located
+* New user can see where the gym is located
-* As a new user I can contact the gym about questions
+* New user can contact the gym about questions
-* As a returning user I want clear information about the hours of classes
+* Returning user can obtain clear information about type of classes
-* As a returning user I can see information about different personal trainers
+* Returning user can see information about different personal trainers
-* As a returning user to the website it should be easy to share or page to different social media
+* Returning user can access or share links to different social media.

 ## Structure of the website

 The website is made so it should be easy for anyone to use the website on any devices.
-There should not be any different on the user experience to use desktop, mobile or tablet on the website.
+There should not be any differens for the user to use desktop, mobile or tablet on the website.

 ## Wireframes
 I used website wireframe.cc to create a wireframe.